 I was sick of using Atom for Power Query without auto completion or syntax highlighting so I'm building an Atom Grammar package for M

-firstname.lastname@example.org wrote this almost 5 years ago and it was last updated almost 5 years ago.
+firstname.lastname@example.org wrote this over 6 years ago and it was last updated over 6 years ago.

 If you have had a read of this site already then you will know my frustrations managing queries using git so I thought I'd try to take some pain out by bringing in Snippets and Syntax Highlighting using a Grammar Package in Atom.